sivulich/almaFintechDemo/readme.md

 The goal was to develop a simple electronic wallet model where you could create, manage and delete accounts, make transfers to them and revert transfers.

+## Technologies
+The following technologies where used:
+ - Django Web Development Framework
+ - Django Rest Framework
+ - JWT authentication

 ## Running the project
 To run the project after cloning the project, creating a python environment is recommended:
 ```